 Many organizations implement control activities focused on compliance, financial, or operational issues.
-It’s imperative to have specific people review and verify critical transactions and financial figures to confirm accuracy.
+For example, it’s imperative to have specific people review and verify critical transactions and financial figures to confirm accuracy.

-Physical security is another preventive control activity that organizations implement.
-It’s important to limit physical access to equipment, inventory, cash, checks, and all other assets considered business-critical for the organization.
+Physical security is another preventive control activity.
+It’s critical to limit physical access and implement internal controls for cash, equipment, inventory, checks, and all other assets considered business-critical for the organization.

-In addition to physical control, financial assets should also periodically be counted and compared with amounts shown on control records and documents.
+In addition to physical control, financial assets should be counted and compared with amounts shown on control records and documents.

 Detective Internal Control Activities

-Detective controls may be implemented to support organizational objectives such as fraud prevention, legal and regulatory compliance, and quality control.
-These controls also help to confirm that the organization’s preventive controls are operating as intended.
+Detective controls are implemented to support organizational objectives such as fraud prevention, legal and regulatory compliance, and quality control.
+These controls also confirm that the organization’s preventive controls are operating as intended.